 Cycling infrastructure is an asset to society.
 The greatest gains are in the field of public health for example due to reduced sick leave.
-A cost-benefit analysis can calculate the specific costs and benefits of a given project and assess whether or not it’s a good investment.
+An economic analysis can calculate the specific costs and benefits of a given project and assess whether or not it’s a good investment.

 By Anna Garrett, the Office for Cycle Superhighways

-A cost-benefit analysis is a systematic, holistic method of analyzing all known effects of a given project.
-Consequently, a cost-benefit analysis is a mandatory supplementary decision-making tool for all major infrastructure projects in Denmark financed by the State.
-The Ministry of Transport has drawn up a manual for the implementation of cost-benefit analysis in the transport field.
+An economic analysis is a systematic, holistic method of analysing all known effects of a given project.
+Therefore, the economic analysis is a mandatory supplementary decision-making tool for all major infrastructure projects in Denmark financed by the State.
+The Ministry of Transport has drawn up a manual for the implementation of economic analysis in the transport area.
 The Ministry of Transport does the analysis itself when the Ministry is the sponsor of a large project, for example a highway construction project.
 An infrastructure project is profitable if the internal rate of return is greater than 4%.

 No value was assigned to cycle trips until 2009 so it was not possible to calculate the cost-benefit of cycling infrastructure and cycling measures before then.
 In 2009 this was done by COWI on the initiative of the City of Copenhagen, and since then the value of cycle trips along with other transport modes has been updated by DTU on an on-going basis.

-Cost-benefit analysis of cycling infrastructure is not very widespread, primarily because the authority responsible for establishing cycling infrastructure is the local authority, not the State, and so a cost-benefit analysis is not required.
-Cost- benefit analyses are particularly interesting in the cycling field because they show that investing in cycling infrastructure is extremely profitable primarily due to the health benefit gains.
+Economic analysis of cycling infrastructure is limited.
+That’s primarily because it’s the not the State but the municipalities responsibility to establish cycling infrastructure and therefore economic analysis is not required.
+Although, economic analysis is particularly interesting in the area of cycling because they show that investing in cycling infrastructure is extremely profitable primarily due to the health benefit gains.

 Transport economic unit prices

-The cost-benefit units consist of two parts: the effect on the individual road user and the effect that the individual’s choice of transport mode has on society as a whole.
-In cost-benefit terms these are called internal and external costs.
+The economics unit costs consist of two parts: the effect on the individual road user and the effect that the individual’s choice of transport mode has on the rest of the society.
+In economic terms these are called internal and external costs.
 The internal costs include the cost of time, vehicle wear and tear, fuel (in the case of motor vehicles), and health.
 The external costs include expenses incurred by traffic accidents, hospitalization, environmental considerations, congestion, etc.

-Table 2 shows the unit price in DKK per kilometer travelled by bicycle, car and walking, respectively.
+Table 2 shows the unit price in DKK per kilometre travelled by bicycle, car and walking.
 The table shows that there is a relatively high time cost for the individual cyclist since cycling speed is lower than car speed.
 However, the personal health gain is almost as high as the corresponding time cost.
 There are also health gains among the external effects including saved medical costs and added value at work due to fewer sick days.

-Altogether the cost-benefit gain of one kilometer cycled is DKK 4.79 (€ 0,64) when all valuated effects are included.
-This means that the socio-economic cost of cycling is much lower than the cost of car transport if the car does not contain more than 1-2 passengers.
-Society consequently saves at least DKK 10 per kilometer (€ 1,34) when people cycle rather than drive (DKK 4.79 per kilometer cycled (€ 0,64) deducted from DKK -5.29 per kilometer driven by car (€ 0,71)).
+Altogether the economic benefit by one kilometre cycled is DKK 4.79 (€ 0,64) when all valuated effects are included.
+This means that the economic cost of cycling is much lower than the cost of car transport if the car does not contain more than 1 or 2 passengers.
+Society consequently saves at least DKK 10 per kilometre (€ 1,34) when people cycle rather than drive (DKK 4.79) per kilometre cycled (€ 0,64) deducted from DKK -5.29 per kilometre driven by car (€ 0,71)).
 Switching from car trips to cycle trips is thus an excellent investment.
-And it gets even better.
-For example, it’s assumed that cars drive at 50 k /h in cities.
+And the benefits are even better for some places.
+For instance, it’s assumed that cars drive at 50 k/h in cities.
 However, in many larger cities cars will drive at a much lower speed during peak hours.
 Add to that the time it takes to find a parking place and the walking distance, and it becomes even more profitable to invest in cycling promotion.